-Figure 8-49 shows how the data is selected for the chart.
-A category series is not applicable to this meter chart, but a value is required, so the Year column is selected arbitrarily.
-The ActualSalesTotal column and the ProjectedSalesTotal column are the value series.
+A category series is typically not essential to a meter chart, but is required in this chart that displays Projected Sales and Actual Sales totals for 2006, so the Year column is selected.
+The aggregate data in the Projected Sales column and the Actual Sales column are the value series.